Focal nodular hyperplasia

-Focal nodular hyperplasia (FNH) is a regenerative mass lesion of the liver and the second most common benign liver lesion (most common is a hemangioma).
-Many FNHs have characteristic radiographic features on multimodality imaging, but some lesions may be atypical in appearance.
-Focal nodular hyperplasias are typically asymptomatic lesions, usually requiring no treatment.
+Focal nodular hyperplasia (FNH) is a regenerative mass lesion of the liver and the second most common benign liver lesion (the most common is a hemangioma).
+Many focal nodular hyperplasias have characteristic radiographic features on multimodality imaging, but some lesions may be atypical in appearance.
+They are typically asymptomatic lesions, usually requiring no treatment.

-Focal nodular hyperplasia is most frequently found in young to middle-aged adults, with a strong female predilection 3,4; ~15% (range 10-20%) occur in men 7.
-Although exogenous estrogens do not cause FNH, they have been shown to increase the size of these masses 4.
-The isolated occurrence is the commonest but in up to 20% may be multiple and could occur with other lesions such as hemangiomas, etc.
+Focal nodular hyperplasia is most frequently found in young to middle-aged adults, with a strong female predilection 3,4.
+Around 15% (range 10-20%) of cases occur in men 7.
+Exogenous estrogens do not cause focal nodular hyperplasia, nor do they cause an increase in size of these masses.
+Isolated occurrence is the most common but up to 20% of cases may be multiple and can occur with other lesions such as hemangiomas, etc.

 Recent studies have shown that focal nodular hyperplasia can occur de novo after chemotherapy treatment with oxaliplatin (chemotherapy agent used for bowel and other types of cancer) 22.

 An association with other benign lesions is commonly seen (~25%) 8:

 - anomalous venous drainage

 - hepatic adenoma (possible but not proven) 16